 Buying and Selling

-You can start on sites like eBay to get a feel for what’s out there, but if you are really serious about high end collectibles, you may need to frequent specific auctions and look for shops, experts and gatherings that specialize in the collectibles you are interested in.
+You can start on sites like eBay to get a feel for what’s out there, but if you are serious about high-end collectibles, you may need to frequent specific auctions and look for shops, experts and gatherings that specialize in the collectibles you are interested in.

 Warren Buffett famously suggested that you shouldn’t invest in anything you don’t understand.
 This goes for collectibles as well.
-You should understand exactly what you are getting, and how it is likely to appreciate in value over time, before you buy.
+You should understand exactly what you are getting and how it is likely to appreciate over time before you buy it.

 Collectibles can be fun to acquire.
 However, you should be careful.
-You need to understand what makes them valuable, and accept that they could lose value if no one is willing to pay what you want.
+You need to understand what makes them valuable and accept that they could lose value if no one is willing to pay what you want.

 Miranda is a professional personal finance journalist.
 She is a contributor for several personal finance web sites.
 Her work has been mentioned in and linked to from, USA Today, The Huffington Post, The San Francisco Chronicle, The New York Times, The Wall Street Journal, and other publications.
 She also has her own blog at Miranda Marquit.